 3. Convection of the smoke will cause it to be drawn back down to low level reducing visibility and the chances of a safe escape.

 4. Temperatures will continue to rise causing the potential flash over and collapse of the building.

 View our range of AOV/Smoke Vent Actuators here.

 View our range of Smoke Control Systems here.

-We have a wide range of completed smoke control projects from all over the world, click to view them here.
+Click here to view our wide range of completed smoke control projects from across the world.

 If you have a question about any SE Controls products or services, we may already have the answer for you in our FAQs